alternistom/webdl/README.md

 ## 3) Usage

-1. In the folder where the four .exe files are (youtube-dl, ffmpeg, ffplay, ffprobe) hold Shift and right click
+1. In the folder where the four .exe files are (youtube-dl, ffmpeg, ffplay, ffprobe) hold Shift and right click (if you completed the optional part of Step 1, any folder will do)

 2. From the popup select 'Open Powershell window here'